Straw Wattles

 Erosion Control Wattle Applications

 Erosion Control Wattles have a wide range of uses and applications and are perfect for check dams, embankments, storm drains, and construction BMPs.
-Erosion wattles are used on construction sites to prevent sediment from leaving the site that uses moving equipment or other construction site activities.
-They are designed to filter materials from leaving the site due to stormwater runoff.
+Contractors, DOT and municipal crews, and site inspectors use erosion wattles on construction sites to help keep sediment from leaving active work areas with moving equipment and other construction activities.
+They are designed to filter materials from stormwater runoff before it leaves the site.

 Coconut coir wattles can also be used to create check dams.
-Vegetation can grow through the erosion wattle over time making providing long-term erosion and stormwater control even after the coir erosion wattle has decomposed.
+Vegetation can grow through the erosion wattle over time, providing long-term erosion and stormwater control even after the coir erosion wattle has decomposed.

 Erosion control wattles filter water as it flows through the wattle.
 This makes the coir wattle perfect to place in front of curb inlets or storm drains to protect the water supply system.